Fridays4Future/ToolpicCore/README.md

 The value of `v-scaleimage` is the position of the image relative to its own size.
 It is a value between `-1` and `1` (`-1` = 100% left or top and `1` 100% right or bottom).
 The `transform-origin` should always be at center because, `transform` methods are used to scale and fit the image.

+**Note**: Because the directive is just scaling the image up, it **is not** cropped by default.
+Depending on the use case, a *mask* or *clip-path* cropping the image would be nice.

 ## Toolpic Custom Components

 Some other routines are solved with *Toolpic Vue Custom Components*.
-As the directives, they are shipped trough the `toolpic` core system too and are provided by the `SuperTemplate` which you should use to extend from by default.
+As the directives, they are shipped trough the `toolpic` core system too.
+They also are provided by `SuperTemplate` which you should use to extend from by default.

-Anyway, the *Toolpic Vue Custom Components* also can be imported manually from the `toolpic` module:
+Anyway, the *Toolpic Vue Custom Components* also can be imported manually from `toolpic` module:
 ```javascript
 import { VueComponents } from 'toolpic';
 ```